LibraryCarpentry/lc-open-refine/episodes/06-working-with-columns.md

 keypoints:
 - "You can reorder, rename and remove columns in OpenRefine"
 - "Sorting in OpenRefine always sorts all rows"
-- "The original order of rows in OpenRefine is maintained during a sort until you use the option to Reorder Rows Permanently"
+- "The original order of rows in OpenRefine is maintained during a sort until you use the option to Reorder Rows Permanently" from the Sort drop-down menu
 ---

 ## Reordering columns